tues/fvtt-resource-icons/README.md

 ## Technical Notes

 Resource Icons patches (via lib-wrapper) `CONFIG.Token.objectClass.prototype.draw` to implement resource icon drawing.
 This drawing is handled by a new method added to the Token object class: `drawResourceIcons`.
-This method adds three PIXI container children to the token.
+This method adds four PIXI container children to the token.
 Each of these PIXI containers themselves are assigned three PIXI children (based on resource icon configuration): background (which encompasses border), icon image, and value text.

 Resource Icons also patches `CONFIG.Token.objectClass.prototype._onUpdate` to handle changes to resource icon configuration (in which case `drawResourceIcons` is called to re-draw the icons) and to handle changes to resoure values when a token's actor is updated.
 This updated is handled by another new method added to the Token object class: `updateResourceIconValues`.
 This method simply changes the value text child of each PIXI container to the new value of the assigned resource.